This 4K projector could replace your gaming TV

-The new Optima UHD55 projector has been heralded as the next best gaming projector for those on a budget - and based on the specs we think the rumors have merit.
+The new Optoma UHD55 projector has been heralded as the next best gaming projector for those on a budget - and based on the specs we think the rumors have merit.

 This 3,600 lumens, long-throw projector offers an impressive 1,200,000:1 contrast ratio and an image size up to 300-inch.
 But what about its gaming prowess?